Neritina pulligera

+N. pulligera is native across the Indo-west Pacific.
+Despite being sold worldwide as part of the aquarium trade, it has not been recorded outside of its native range as of 2023.
+The species lives in fast-flowing streams and rivers.
+Females attach their eggs on the shells of other living snails, which reduces the risk of predation by other snails.
+Like other neritids, larvae of N. pulligera drift downstream to the sea and juveniles migrate back upstream to reproduce.
+During this migration, they often carry juveniles of the smaller Neritina asperulata, which "hitchhike" on N. pulligera to save energy.
+N. pulligera is a popular ornamental species in aquariums and often introduced to combat algae growth.
+Since juveniles do not develop in fresh water, all traded individuals are wild caught, which raises concerns about impacts of the practice on local N. pulligera populations.

 Description

 Shell of Neritina pulligera from various angles.
 The operculum is absent.

 Shell

-The shell of N. pulligera is thick and typically measures 20 – 26 mm in length, although some individuals can reach 40 mm.'
-The colour varies from pale olive-green to dark brown or black.
-These snails present sexual dimorphism (morphological differences between male and female individuals), in the sense that males are smaller in size and generally display a more vibrant shell colouration.
+The shell of N. pulligera is thick and typically measures in length, although some can reach .'
+It covers almost the entire body of the snail, such that the foot barely shows and only the tentacles stick out.
+The shell's colour varies from pale olive-green to dark brown or black.
+N. pulligera present sexual dimorphism (morphological differences between male and female individuals): males, smaller in size, generally have a more vibrant shell colour.

 In both sexes, the shell is oval with a large opening (aperture) and an orange band running along the inside of the aperture.
-The spire (coiled tip of the shell) is very low, but has a distinct apex (pointed tip of the shell).
-At the aperture, the outer margin (lip) forms a small ridge toward apex.
+The spire (coiling part of the shell) is very low, but has a distinct apex (pointed tip of the shell).
+At the aperture, the outer margin (lip) forms a small ridge toward the apex.
 The inner lip is broad and has a thick, flat area (callus) which covers part of the aperture.
 This callus has a bluish-black colour on the outer side which gradually fades toward the inner side.
 It is also slightly toothed at the inner edge.
-The shell covers almost the entire body of the snail, such that the foot barely shows and only the tentacles stick out.

 The operculum, a "trapdoor" used by the snail to close its shell, is slightly convex on the outside with fine lines running lengthwise.
 Its back end is pale tan, while the front is pinkish with dark blue circular streaks in-between.
 From the inside, the operculum is slightly concave and dirty green with rosy white spots.

-Like other members of the subfamily Neritimorpha, N. pulligera presents a particularly convoluted protoconch (the earliest shell formed during the larval stage), with each new whorl overlapping the earlier one.
-Specifically in N. pulligera, it displays prominent ridges running lengthwise along the last half-whorl.
+Like other members of the subfamily Neritimorpha, N. pulligera presents a convoluted protoconch (the earliest shell formed during the larval stage), with each new whorl overlapping the earlier one.
+The protoconch of N. pulligera larvae has prominent ridges running lengthwise along the last half-whorl.